philipturner/differentiation/README.md

 ## Warning

 If you are using a development toolchain, ensure you DO NOT depend on this package.
-It has only been tested with toolchains.
+It only works with release toolchains.
 Failure to adhere to this warning may cause undefined behavior.

 Swift has no built-in way to detect presence of development toolchains - if it does, please contact me immediately!
 If your project regularly compiles with both release and development toolchains, you may need a complex build system to ensure this conditional dependency.
 For example, the development toolchains you test might always be of a higher Swift version than the release toolchains.
 You may hard-code conditional checks for a specific Swift version, but this will break after the next Swift release.